 How to Add a Zoom Background Image Before Your Meeting

 Adding a virtual background before you start a meeting is recommended practice to avoid taking the other participants by surprise.
-This isn’t a hard requirement since you can change background during an ongoing meeting, but taking the initiative to add a virtual background before your meeting on Zoom is more likely to work in your favor.
+This isn’t a hard requirement since you can change the background during an ongoing meeting, but taking the initiative to add a virtual background before your meeting on Zoom is more likely to work in your favor.

 Below, we’ve given a step-by-step rundown of how to add a Zoom background image before a meeting.